FIXEye is a multi-purpose FIX session surveillance and visibility platform.

 FIXEye can notify and send emails on the following events:

-- Connection status - FIX Session status has been changes
+- Connection status - FIX Session status has been changed

-- Order acknowledge time - The time between receiving ordered and sending the acknowledge is exceeded.
+- Order acknowledgment time - The time between receiving the order and sending the acknowledgment is exceeded.

 Follow the steps to enable notification: